-A physician who has not obtained final certification at the end of six years of board eligibility may petition the American Osteopathic Board of Anesthesiology to re-enter the certification process, but they will be required to restart the process from the beginning and must participate in the first available administration of the exam.
+A physician who has not obtained final certification at the end of six years of board eligibility may petition the American Osteopathic Board of Anesthesiology to re-enter the certification process and/or who fails any exam required for certification (written, oral or clinical) three times, but they may be required to restart the process from the beginning and must participate in the first available administration of the exam.
 The candidate will have two attempts to pass each step of the exam process.
 If unsuccessful on a given exam, the candidate must participate in the next available exam.

 - Postgraduate study in Anesthesiology or one of its subspecialties.

 - Earn CME aimed at a review of the specialty of Anesthesiology or one of its subspecialties.